changgoo/Twind/docs/tutorials/simulation_pdfs.rst

 Simulation PDFs
 ===============

-We made time averaged joint PDFs from all 7 models (see :ref:`model_table`) at all 4 heights available.
-This tutorial demonstrates how to download, read-in, and handle simulation PDFs using ``TigressSimLoader`` class.
+The time averaged joint PDFs from the TIGRESS simulations suites for all 7 models (see :ref:`model_table`) at all 4 heights are available.
+This tutorial demonstrates how to download, read, and handle simulation PDFs using :class:`.TigressSimLoader` class.
 More comphrensive examples can be found at :ref:`paper_figures`.

 .. code:: python